genesistoxical/pruebas/README.md

 `Version 3.6.0` another translation was added (Wow, thanks): [📍French language](https://github.com/genesistoxical/drop-icons/issues/9), for app only.
 Option to create 512px icons in **Format** was also included [📍Please add 512 px](https://github.com/genesistoxical/drop-icons/discussions/10).

-Now the **Language** option unfolds and a tooltip appears when you hover over it to show credits.
+Now the **Language** option unfolds and a tooltip appears when you hover over it, to show credits.

 ## License
 **MIT License**